 I completely forgot about the time and didn’t really look at the questions that popped up during the live but focused on the questions Sam asked me.
 Had I been by myself in the live I think this would have been a lot more difficult and I think I would have had to prepare a presentation instead.

 After the live

-Straight after there was lots of messages of thanks and lovely encouragement and I really appreciated it.
+Straight after there were lots of messages of thanks and lovely encouragement and I really appreciated it.
 I had new followers on Instagram and today I’ve had lots of lovely messages from viewers that watched the replay.
 I haven’t dared to watch this myself yet but I feel like I should so I can improve for the next time.

-I was nervous about giving clear answers that would help the viewer, not because I feel that I don’t have the answers but because when I get nervous, I talk to much and too fast.
+I was nervous about giving clear answers that would help the viewer, not because I feel that I don’t have the answers but because when I get nervous, I talk too much and too fast.
 It’s something I know I constantly need to work on and why I always try to prepare as much as I can.

 Taking part has made me realise that I can do this, and I am now planning on creating very short videos on a wide range of topics related to wholesale and post them on IGTV.

 This whole process has also taught me a lot about what sort of things my audience has questions about and I will be writing more blog posts about it in the future.

 If you want to host a live or appear on video more than I would recommend that you take the time to prepare as it will really help you feel more confident during your live.
 Research your audience if you can.
 I really liked how I was able to interact with the viewers beforehand and that I knew a little bit about them and their businesses.